-The Delayed Declarations Scheme will permit, during the period 1st January to 30th June 2020, authorised traders to receive their goods prior to submission of a customs declaration and payment of applicable duties, subject to the conditions below:
+The Delayed Declarations Scheme for unaccompanied goods will permit, during the period 1st January 2020 to 31s December 2021, authorised traders to receive their goods prior to submission of a customs declaration and payment of applicable duties, subject to the conditions below:

 - The trader has been authorised by Customs and Excise as an authorised importer, specifically under this Delayed Declaration Scheme.

 - The Delayed Declaration Scheme is not applicable to Prohibited and Restricted goods.

 - The total duty liability of goods imported per month does not exceed £2000.